yeselthangarita2017/Python-Coca-Cola_Stocks_Dashboard/README.md

-# Coca-Cola Stock Analytics Dashboard
+# Coca-Cola's Stock Analytics Dashboard

 For the past three months, I received advice and support from professionals working in technology companies to develop this Coca-Cola Stock Analytics dashboard.
 This is a personal project I built to put into practice the tools I am currently learning.